jewelsunny1/readme-generator/Develop/README.md

   [![License:MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  Helps user create quality readme file
+  Allows user to input the elements necesary in creating a quality readme file necessary for their application.

   ## Table of Contents